Danny Mullen: Dundee

 On 4 August 2020, Mullen signed for Dundee, on a two-year deal.
 Mullen scored his first goal for the club in his debut in a 0–2 win over Brora Rangers in the League Cup.

 Mullen would play a major role for Dundee in the Premiersip play-offs final, including scoring a key goal against Kilmarnock to help bring Dundee back to the Premiership.

 In the opening game of the season, Mullen suffered a serious ankle injury which required surgery and was expected to keep him out for around 3 months.
 He recovered earlier than expected and made his return in a home win against Aberdeen.
 Mullen found his shooting boots after returning, scoring in three consecutive games to help turn the club's form.
 Mullen left Dundee following the end of his contract in May 2022.

 Partick Thistle

 On 21 July 2022, Mullen signed a one-year deal with Scottish Championship side Partick Thistle.
 He scored on his debut for the Jags in a Scottish League Cup group stage win over Montrose.
+Mullen would leave Thistle at the end of season following the expiration of his contract.

+Derry City

+On 6 July 2023, Mullen signed for League of Ireland Premier Division side Derry City.
+He made his debut the following day as a substitute in a home win over Sligo Rovers.
+On 25 August, Mullen scored his first goal for the Candystripes in a league game away to Bohemians.
+On 9 October 2024, Mullen signed a one-year extension with Derry, keeping him at Brandywell until the end of 2025.
+On 12 November 2025, it was announced that Mullen would be leaving the club at the end of his contract, after scoring 21 goals in 85 appearances in all competitions during his 2 and a half years with Derry.